Airblue: History

+In June 2025, AirBlue received clearance to operate flights to the UK alongside PIA.
+After receiving the TCO certificate, the airline hinted at beginning flights to Leeds Bradford Airport, which it had previously served.
+As of October 2025, there are no clear indications of UK operations beginning soon.

 Destinations

+Operational and Upcoming/Returning Destinations

-Airblue serves the following destinations as of August 2018, the list also includes former routes.
+Airblue serves the following destinations as of August 2018:

+Former Destinations

+Manchester and Istanbul aren’t in this list since Airblue has confirmed they will return there.

 Services

 Cabin

-All aircraft in the fleet have a 3-by-3 layout in an all-economy cabin; and have overhead video screens.
+All aircraft in the fleet have a (3 + 3) layout in an all-economy cabin; and have overhead video screens.
 Airblue formerly had a business class section but dropped it due to exogenous economic factors.

 eTicketing

 Airblue was the first airline in Pakistan to introduce e-ticketing, wireless check-in, and self-check-in kiosk facilities.
 The airline also uses Sabre, a ticket distribution system.

-Frequent flyer program
+Frequent-flyer program

 The Airblue frequent flyer program is called "Blue Miles".
 Passengers start at the base level where sign-up is free.
 Once passengers earn enough miles, there are upgrades to the Blue Card followed by the Platinum Card.
 In May 2009, the airline allied with Faysal Bank to offer credit cards.

 Lounges

 Airblue inaugurated its premium lounge at Jinnah International Airport, Karachi in November 2008.
 It has since been closed.
 Named the Blue Lounge International, it was designed for business class passengers, credit card holders, and privileged customers.
 The lounge offered Internet facilities, cable television, newspapers and magazines, massage chairs, and a snack bar.
 It was located in the international terminal of the airport.